bytecodealliance/component-docs/component-model/src/creating-and-consuming/composing.md

 Here we have two WIT packages, `component-book:validator` and `component-book:regex`.
 The component `component-book:validator-impl` implements the world `component-book:validator/validator-world` and the component `component-book:regex-impl` implements the world `component-book:regex/regex-world`, each of which could have been written in any guest language that targets the component model.

 You can think of the components that people author as having their shape described by a world defined in a WIT package.
 Since worlds import and export interfaces, and components implement worlds, when we author a component, we don't specify which implementations we're importing, but just the interfaces from the world we're targeting.
-When performing composition, we are specifying which concrete implementation of each imported interface we want to use for a specific implementation.
+When performing a composition, we are specifying which concrete implementation will serve as an *instance* of the imported interface we want to use in our composed output.

-When we compose components together, we are specifying which *instance* of an imported interface we want our components to use.

 If we compose `component-book:validator-impl` with `component-book:regex-impl`, `component-book:validator-impl`'s import of the `component-book:regex/match@0.1.0` interface is wired up to `component-book:regex-impl`'s export of `match`.
 The net result is that the composed component exports an instance of the `component-book:validator/validation@0.1.0` interface, and has no imports.
 The composed component does _not_ export `component-book:regex/match@0.1.0` - that has become an internal implementation detail of the composed component.